At a glance

 Blue carbon benefits for coastal habitats

-Coastal ecosystems already provide diverse co-benefits:
+Coastal ecosystems already provide a diverse range of co-benefits:

 Restoring and protecting blue carbon ecosystems is a cost‑effective way to enhance natural carbon capture and is increasingly prioritised as a nature‑based climate strategy.